FloeFoxon/FloeFoxon.github.io/README.md

 _____________________________

-### Peer Reviews and Critiques
+### Peer Reviews, Critiques, and Responses

+Response to Journal on 'Population-level counterfactual trend modelling to examine the relationship between smoking prevalence and e-cigarette use among US adults'. [https://pubpeer.com/publications/0C19CEA0C329F1C95FC0884C7A4AE1#2](https://pubpeer.com/publications/0C19CEA0C329F1C95FC0884C7A4AE1#2)

-Review of 'Impact of the e-cigarette era on cigarette smoking among youth in the United States: A population-level study'. [https://pubpeer.com/publications/9F3E9313EAE06ED991EE4834D69C8E](https://pubpeer.com/publications/9F3E9313EAE06ED991EE4834D69C8E)
+Review of 'Impact of the e-cigarette era on cigarette smoking among youth in the United States: A population-level study'. [https://pubpeer.com/publications/9F3E9313EAE06ED991EE4834D69C8E#1](https://pubpeer.com/publications/9F3E9313EAE06ED991EE4834D69C8E#1)

 Review of 'Use frequency and symptoms of nicotine dependence among adolescent E-cigarette users: Comparison of JUUL and Non-JUUL users'. [https://pubpeer.com/publications/57A74561DC4B1B43B91E18A95A24A5#1](https://pubpeer.com/publications/57A74561DC4B1B43B91E18A95A24A5#1)